Academic year 2022/23

 Last updated

-5. Updated with the monthly starts for the first eight months of 2022/23
+5. Updated with monthly starts for provisional 2022/23 full academic year

-6. Updated with the monthly starts for the first seven months of 2022/23.
+6. Updated with monthly starts for the first eleven months of 2022/23

-7. Updated with the latest monthly starts for the first six months of 2022/23.
-Added achievement rate supporting file containing provider types
+7. Updated with monthly starts for the first ten months of 2022/23

 8. Updated to add links to the interactive data visualisation tool